jrha/ssp/README.md

 Album Mode
 ------------
-Play randomly selected albums from start to finish, skipping tracks if they have been played or skipped previously.
+Play randomly selected albums from start to finish, ignoring tracks that have been played or skipped this round.
 Toggle with the `a` key at runtime and/or start the player in album mode with `--albums`.

 Passive Mode